|

 Continental Europe tends to uses degrees Plato.
 In general, the

-degrees Plato are about one quarter the last two digits of the OG
+degrees Plato are about one quarter the last two digits of the

 figure.
-Hence, in our example above, the beer would be 10 degrees
+Hence, in our example above, the beer would be 10

 Plato.
 To get the expected alcohol by volume, divide the degrees